Group13-KBS/FinalProject/steps.md

 **Here are the steps to work with the data and train our model**

-The steps for preprocessing and dashboard can be found here (https://github.com/Group13KBS/FinalProject/blob/master/Notebooks/preprocessing.ipynb)
+The steps for preprocessing and dashboard can be found [here](https://github.com/Group13KBS/FinalProject/blob/master/Notebooks/preprocessing.ipynb)

+The steps to train the model and to predict skin cancer based on images can be found [here](https://github.com/Group13-KBS/FinalProject/blob/master/Skin_Cancer.ipynb)